Deploy Oracle Cloud Native Environment

 olcnectl module validate --config-file myenvironment.yaml

 In this example, there are no validation errors.
-If there are any errors, the commands required to fix the nodes are provided as output of this command.
+If there are any errors, the output of this command provides the commands required to fix the nodes.

 olcnectl module install --config-file myenvironment.yaml